f5devcentral/f5-agility-labs-iam/docs/class4/module1/lab01.rst

 #.
 In the **Token Details** screen, click on **Use Token** button

-.. note:: You can copy the long code in Access Token and go to
+.. note:: **NOTE:** You can copy the long code in Access Token, go to jwt.io, and paste the code to have the code decoded.
+The payload of the JWT token is encrypted.

    |image52|